 In the dictionary is Instruction.
 Another definition is Training that corrects, molds, and perfects.

 This article is written like a personal reflection, personal essay, or argumentative essay that states a Wikipedia editor's personal feelings or presents an original argument about a topic.
-Please help improve it by rewriting it in an encyclopedic style.
-(August 2022) (Learn how and when to remove this message) |
+(August 2022) |

 Discipline is the self-control that is gained by requiring that rules or orders be obeyed, and the ability to keep working at something that is difficult.
 Disciplinarians believe that such self-control is of the utmost importance and enforce a set of rules that aim to develop such behavior.
 Such enforcement is sometimes based on punishment, although there is a clear difference between the two.
 One way to convey such differences is through the root meaning of each word: discipline means "to teach", while punishment means "to correct or cause pain".
 Punishment may extinguish unwanted behavior in the moment, but is ineffective long-term; discipline, by contrast, includes the process of training self control.